hehePoSCBu/Game/README.md

 # Game

-This is a game.It use SDL3.
+This is a game.It use OpenGL.It use libraries:GLFW,GLAD.